MileHacker Logo

 Happy Hours and Dining Deals

 • Look for "menu del día" (set lunch menu) specials at local restaurants.
-These fixed-price lunches provide great value.
+These fixed-price lunches provide good value for money.

 • Many bars in Zona Rosa and other commercial areas offer happy hour specials, specifically in the early evening.